You are here:

 The property is owned by ODOT.

-If the vesting deed shows ownership by ODOT, complete the "Application to use or purchase real property" form.
+If the vesting deed shows ownership by ODOT, complete the application to use or purchase real property.
+Send the completed forms and corresponding map and deed via mail or email to:

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how